Virtual Reality Meditation for Anxiety

 The trial protocol does not specify whether you need to stop taking your current medications.

-Is virtual reality meditation safe for humans?
+What prior data suggests that this virtual reality meditation is safe for anxiety?

 Thomas Caruso